Cynthia McKinney: Early life and education

 Cynthia McKinney was born and raised in the affluent middle-class historic Collier Heights area in Atlanta, Georgia, the daughter of Leola McKinney, a retired nurse, and Billy McKinney, a law enforcement officer and former Georgia State Representative.

 McKinney was exposed to the Civil Rights movement through her father, an activist who regularly participated in demonstrations across the south.
 As a police officer, he challenged the discriminatory policies of the Atlanta Police Department, publicly protesting in front of the station, often carrying young McKinney on his shoulders.
 He was elected as a state representative.
 McKinney attributes her father's election victory, after several failed attempts, to the passage of the Voting Rights Act, which provided for federal oversight and enforcement of voting.
 Most blacks in the South had been disenfranchised by state legislative barriers since the turn of the 20th century.

 McKinney earned a B.A. in international relations from the University of Southern California in 1978 and an M.A. in Law and Diplomacy from the Fletcher School of Law and Diplomacy at Tufts University in 1979.
-In 2015, McKinney completed her dissertation on the transformational leadership of Hugo Chavez and was awarded a Ph.D. in Leadership and Change by Antioch University.
+In 2015, McKinney completed her dissertation on Hugo Chavez and was awarded a Ph.D. in Leadership and Change by Antioch University.

 Prior to entering politics, McKinney worked as a high school teacher and university professor.
 In 1984, she served as a diplomatic fellow at Spelman College in Atlanta, Georgia.
 She then taught political science at Agnes Scott College in Decatur and at Clark Atlanta University.

-Early political career
+Career and political activism

-Her political career began in 1986 when her father, a representative in the Georgia House of Representatives, submitted her name as a write-in candidate for the Georgia state house.
-She received around 40% of the popular vote, although she then lived in Jamaica with her husband, Coy Grandison (and their son, Coy McKinney, born in 1985).
+Georgia House of Representatives (1988–1992)

-In 1988, McKinney ran for the same seat and won, making the McKinneys the first father and daughter to simultaneously serve in the Georgia state house.
-In 1991, she spoke aggressively against the Gulf War; many legislators left the chamber in protest of her remarks.
+McKinney's political career began when her father, a representative in the Georgia House of Representatives, submitted her name as a write-in candidate for the Georgia state house in 1986.
+Despite the fact that she lived in Jamaica at the time, she received approximately 20% of the popular vote.
+In 1988, McKinney ran for the same seat and won, making the McKinneys the first father and daughter to simultaneously serve in the Georgia House of Representatives.
+In 1991, she decried the Gulf War in a speech on the House floor; many legislators left the chamber in protest of her remarks.